QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.md

 Please refer to [this page](/doc/templates/windows/windows-vm) for instructions on how to install Windows in a Qubes VM.

-NOTE: It is strongly suggested to enable autologon for any Windows HVMs that will have Qubes Tools installed.
+**Note:** It is strongly suggested to enable autologon for any Windows HVMs that will have Qubes Tools installed.
 To do so, run `netplwiz` command from the `Win+R`/Start menu and uncheck the *Users must enter a user name and password to use this computer* option.

 Installing Qubes guest tools in Windows 10 VMs
 ----------------------------------------------

 This will allow you to install the Qubes Windows Tools on Windows 10 both as a StandaloneVM as well as a Template VM and a corresponding AppVM.
 But some features are not available:

-> **Note:** seamless mode is currently not available for windows.
+**Note:** seamless mode is currently not available for windows.
 Please check the top of this document for the full feature availability breakdown.

  1. In the Windows 10 VM, download from the [XEN website](https://xenproject.org/downloads/windows-pv-drivers/windows-pv-drivers-9-series/windows-pv-drivers-9-0-0/) the installation kits for Xen bus (`xenbus`) and storage drivers (`xenvbd`) Version 9.0.0 (two files`xenvbd.tar`and `xenbus.tar`).